atl2600/atl2600.github.io/index.md

 The most-used chat mechanism between meetings is the Atlanta CyberSecurity Engineers discord server.
 An invite is available at https://discord.gg/SCvAgvA

-You can also reach us on the Freenode IRC network, [#atl2600](https://webchat.freenode.net/?channels=%23atl2600) If you are interested in chatting on IRC, make sure you say hi, then idle for a couple days, this is very low traffic
+You can also reach us on the 2600 IRC network, #atl2600.
+If you are interested in chatting on IRC, make sure you say hi, then idle for a couple days, this is very low traffic

 There is often a mini-ctf called NetKotH, so bring a machine with Kali installed,